consolidation/robo/docs/collections.md

-# Collections
+# Collections and Builders

 Robo provides task collections as a means of making error detection and recovery easier.
 When Robo tasks are added to a collection, their execution is deferred until the `$collection->run()` method is called.

+Collections can also be created by task builders.
+Builders allow tasks to be created via chained methods.
+All of the tasks created by the same builder are added to a collection that the builder manages.
+When `$builder->run()` is called, then all of the tasks on the collection are executed.

 When using collections, a Robo script will go through three phases:

 1. Determine which tasks will need to be run, and create a collection.
   - Assign values to variables.